vivek369-ui/Selenium/README.md

 //normal Selector//

+	// all methods  in BY class ,return type of method is by class object
         // all normal locater are find using only attribute value or tag name
        // its used to find (locate) the element //pass attribut into (By.) class